Jennifer Garner Does A Funny Dance At Her Hollywood Walk Of Fame Star On Instagram & Tags Snoop Dogg

 Garner wore a mainly black dress for the occasion with some blue accents, plus some black heels with a simple strap.
 She wore her hair down and looked like she was having a great time in the video.

 Of course, a star on the famous street is certainly something to dance about.
 Not to mention that it sounds like her new romance with boyfriend John Miller is going well after her divorce with Ben Affleck was recently finalized.
-Plus, Jennifer went above and beyond to help her ex, Ben out, by driving him straight to rehab after he fell off the sobriety wagon following a fling with Playboy Playmate Shauna Sexton.
+Plus, Jennifer went above and beyond to help her ex out, by driving him straight to rehab after he fell off the sobriety wagon following a fling with Playboy Playmate Shauna Sexton.
 Although Ben is reportedly back in rehab for a second time since then, Garner did her part to help and is believed to be a solid source of support for Affleck.

 View this post on Instagram